SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 Structure of Energy Systems
 *************************************************

-Energy systems in the sense of the Spreadseet Energy System Model Generator are designed according to the specifications of the `oemof <https://oemof.org>`_ library.
+Energy systems in the sense of the Spreadsheet Energy System Model Generator are designed according to the specifications of the `oemof <https://oemof.org>`_ library.
 Accordingly, energy systems can be represented with the help of mathematical graph theory.
 Thus, energy systems are exemplified as "graphs" consisting of sets of "vertices" and "edges".
 In more specific terms, vertices